peterpeterparker/icdraw/README.md

 ## icdraw.com

-This app hosted at [icdraw.com](icdraw.com) is a minimal showcase of what you can build easily on blockchain with [Juno](https://juno.build).
+This app, running entirely on the blockchain and served at [icdraw.com](icdraw.com), s a quick and minimal showcase of what you can effortlessly build with [Juno](https://juno.build).

 ## Credits